Bradford Corporation Tramways: Bradford and Shelf Tramways Company

-The first five steam engines of the Bradford and Shelf Tramways Company were built by Thomas Green & Son of Leeds and supplemented by 6 Starbuck-built 58-seat double-deck trailers.
+The first five steam engines of the Bradford and Shelf Tramways Company were built by Thomas Green & Son of Leeds and supplemented by six Starbuck-built 58-seat double-deck trailers.

-Bradford Council tramways
+Bradford Corporation Tramways

-16 Brush-bodied open-top double-deck cars (nos.
-1-16) were taken into service in 1898, 8 similar tramcars (nos.
-17-24) and four trailer cars (nos.
-25-28) were delivered in 1899.
+Sixteen Brush-bodied open-top double-deck cars (nos.
+1–16) were taken into service in 1898, eight similar tramcars (nos.
+17–24) and four trailer cars (nos.
+25–28) were delivered in 1899.

 The first two trolleybuses were built upon Railless single-deck chassis with Hurst Nelson B28R bodies and numbered 240 and 241.

 Bradford Corporation eventually decided to have its own vehicles (both tramcars and trolleybuses) built.
-The first Bradford Corporation tram (No. 210) built on Brush 21E bogies entered service in 1912, and during the next few years over 150 cars were built at the Corporation's Thornbury Works.
-Between 1913 and 1918, an improved series of single-deck trolleybuses was also built there for the Corporation, and Britain's first top-covered double-deck trolleybus underwent trials in 1920.
+The first Bradford Corporation tram (No. 210) built on Brush 21E bogies entered service in 1912, and during the next few years over 150 cars were built at the corporation's Thornbury Works.
+Between 1913 and 1918, an improved series of single-deck trolleybuses was also built there for the corporation, and Britain's first top-covered double-deck trolleybus underwent trials in 1920.